-- Make a map of the community. - Mark the following information on the map: - How many people have fallen sick with SARS?
-Where? - How many people have died?
+- Make a map of the community. - Mark the following information on the map: - How many people and birds have fallen sick with avian influenza?
+Where? - How many people and birds have died?
 Where?
-When? - Who and where are the vulnerable people? - Where are the health facilities? (include traditional healers) - Record the following information on the back of the map: - When did people start to fall sick with SARS? - How many people live in the affected community?
-How many are children under five years? - Are there handwashing facilities in the community?
-Are soap and water always available? - How common is it for people to live or work together in crowded spaces? - Is there ventilation and fresh air in homes, schools and workplaces? - Who and where are the vulnerable people?
-Who is most affected by SARS? - What are the community's habits, practices and beliefs about caring for sick people?
-Consider any differences in roles and responsibilities between women and men. - Is a social mobilization or health promotion programme in place? - Which sources do people use/trust the most for information? - Are there rumours or misinformation about SARS?
-What are the rumours?
+When? - Who and where are the vulnerable people? - Where are the local health facilities and services? (include traditional healers) - Where are the local poultry farms or bird markets? (include markets that sell live and dead birds) - Record the following information on the back of the map: - When did people start to fall sick with avian influenza? - How many people live in the affected community? - How many people work directly with birds on poultry farms, in markets, etc? - How common is it for people to live together in crowded spaces?
+Is there ventilation and fresh air in homes, schools and workplaces? - Are children badly affected by avian influenza?
+Are there other groups (specific ages, occupations, geographic areas, etc.) that are badly affected? - Do any animal health agencies, veterinarians or agriculture ministry agencies work in the area? - What are the community's habits, practices and beliefs about caring for and feeding sick people?
+Consider any differences in roles and responsibilities between women and men. - When babies and infants are sick, do women continue to breastfeed them? - Is a social mobilization or health promotion programme in place? - Which sources do people use/trust the most for information? - Are there rumours or misinformation about avian influenza?
+What are the rumours